spinningideas/typeorm-poc/ReadMe.md

 ### 2) Create PostGres database to use in this POC

-After installing locally you should have database server and you need to enable credentials from Database.ts with access empty database named "orm_poc_typeorm"
+After installing locally you should have database server and you need to enable credentials from ormconfig.ts with access empty database named "orm_poc_typeorm"

 ### 3) npm install